 \subsection{Analysis of Sparsity Change with Random Coefficients}

 To get more intuition behind how the Fourier sparsity $s_F$ depends on the Wigner $D$-function sparsity $s_D$ in general, we numerically test this dependence as the basis is changed with a band-limit of $n_{\max}=15$ for ease of computation.
 In particular, we look at an analog of the case where an ideal probe is used.
 This choice of probe means that the Wigner $D$-function coefficients are only non-zero for $\mu = 0$.
-For our analogous setup, we pick a sparsity $s_D$ and uniformly at random set $s_D$ coefficients $\acoef{n}{m0}=1$, and then transform to the Fourier basis and calculate $s_F$.
+For our analogous setup, we pick a sparsity $s_D$, uniformly at random set $s_D$ coefficients $\acoef{n}{m0}=1$, and then transform to the Fourier basis and calculate $s_F$.
 This is repeated for 100 trials with each value of $s_D$ and averaged over all trials for a given $s_D$.
 The results are plotted in \Cref{fig:average_sparsity_transformation}.
-While this is not exactly accurate for typical spherical field measurements, since the $\acoef{n}{m\mu}$ will not all be equal, \Cref{fig:average_sparsity_transformation} shows how $s_F$ can begin to saturate (the maximum possible $s_F$ is $1024$) and become problematic for CS with lower $s_D$ when there is no structure to the coefficients.
+While this is not exactly representative of typical spherical field measurements, since the $\acoef{n}{m\mu}$ typically will not all be equal, \Cref{fig:average_sparsity_transformation} shows how $s_F$ can begin to saturate (the maximum possible $s_F$ is $1024$) and become problematic for CS with lower $s_D$ when there is no structure to the coefficients.
 As a note, this experiment is likely to fare worse than real devices; most devices of interest have some amount of symmetry or structure in regards to which $m, \mu$ subspaces are nonzero.